-Imagine this scenario: you’re walking around a restaurant, hotel, store, or property and slip or fall.
+Imagine this scenario: you’re walking around a restaurant, hotel, store, or property and slip and fall accident.

 Your injuries are serious, and while you would normally hope that no one witnessed a potentially embarrassing incident, you know that your chances of collecting money to pay for your medical bills and other expenses are higher if you have witness testimony to corroborate your version of events.

 If you sustain an injury and no one sees it, not all hope is lost.
 You still have several options to prove what happened and establish the liability of the business or property owner.